patrickbucher/elixir-basics/README.md

 Except for very small recursive tasks, recursive functions should be implemented using tail-calls.

 Accumulator parameters are an implementation detail.
-Therefore, a public interface without accumulators is provided.
-The functions dealing with accumulators are declared as private; the public interface deals with the initialization of the accumulator.
+Therefore, two clauses without accumulators are exported.
+The clauses dealing with accumulators are not exported, and the exported clause for the general case deals with the initialization of the accumulator.